Enjoy the First Three Chapters of BLOOD & WHISKEY

-Mia Angelia Scalisi, a New York Sour in one hand and lipstick in the other, cocked an ear to the tune.
+Mia Angela Scalisi, a New York Sour in one hand and a tube of lipstick in the other, cocked an ear to the tune.
 It was the start of the lengthy introduction to her first number, “Everybody Loves My Baby,” and she was late—which meant she was right on time, though her brother Nick might disagree.
-He’d given her strict orders to turn the place upside down tonight, and he’d probably be sore at her if he found out she was still preening in front of the mirror in her dressing room and drinking cocktails instead of getting her ass onstage.
+He’d given her strict orders to turn the place upside down tonight for their boss Salvatore Bellomo’s birthday party, and he’d probably be sore at her if he found out she was still preening in front of the mirror in her dressing room and drinking cocktails.

 Like moving pictures.
 And maybe even sooner than she’d hoped.